-Remove the tie rod (3) and lock it in the appropriate retainer.
-Lower the hood slowly and push it downwards until it engages in the lock.
+Pull the safety lever (3) with a finger, lower the hood slowly and push it downwards until engaging the lock.
 Lock the hood.

 3.5.2 CANOPY

 •The safety canopy is TOPS homologated in compliance with the ISO EN474.5 standard and with level 1 of the FOPS standard; if the canopy is subjected to an impact, or if the machine overturns, immediately contact your Komatsu Dealer, who will check the stiffness of the canopy and make sure that the operator's safety is guaranteed.